yashgorana/lane-detection-advanced/WRITEUP.md

 ## Shortcomings

 - Can detect only two lanes.
+- Pipeline executes at ~7FPS which is too slow for a real-time use-case.
+- Static bird's eye warp points fail for hard turns/hairpins (harder_challenge_video)
+- In case of any failure in lane detection, the pipeline returns the previous lane instead of performing a full Histogram Search again.
 - Gradient threshold picks up edges that may not be lanes.
 Applying AND operator with a colour threshold will fix this issue but also introduces loss of information.
-- Static bird's eye warp points fail for hard turns/hairpins (harder_challenge_video)
-- In case of any failure in lane detection, the pipeline returns the previous lane instead of performing a full Histogram Search again.

 ## Further improvements